riley-martin/gestures/README.md

 Note: If your DE/WM has its own touchpad gestures system, it may need to be disabled to prevent conflicts.
 ### Nix
-#### Home-manager
+If you are using flakes, simply add `gestures.url = "github:riley-martin/gestures";` to your flake inputs and add `inputs.gestures.packages.${system}.gestures` to your `home.packages` or `environment.systemPackages`.
+You can also create a service in
-If you are using home-manager with flakes, simply add `gestures.url = "github:riley-martin/gestures";` to you flake inputs and add `inputs.gestures.packages.${system}.gestures` to your `home.packages`.
-You can also create a service in `systemd.user.services`.
+`systemd.user.services`.

 ### Dependencies